The creative scientist

 Then, I took a big step, and did my PGCE to train as a primary teacher.
 I loved teaching, but teaching didn’t love me and I eventually had to recognise that I wasn’t managing the work-life balance of full-time full-on teaching.

 So in 2016, I moved to leading the science outreach for a STEM-related company.
 I took hands-on activities into local primary schools.
-Best Job In The World.
 Then the coronavirus came along and changed everything.
 Schools had to close to all but a few children.
-I couldn’t take my sessions into schools, so began to bring the fun science activities into your home.
+I couldn’t take my sessions into schools, so began to bring the fun science activities into your home by creating this site.

 Learning never stops at any age.
-I am doing an MSc course in Science Communication & Public Engagement so that I can broaden my skills even further.
+I am doing an MSc course in Science Communication so that I can broaden my skills even further.

 Thanks to my own teenagers I can share their hobbies of LARP (Live Action Role Play – hence the elven ears in my photo) and rock music.
 I love to cook – mostly Mediterranean style, with lots of tomatoes & garlic.
-I like to braid kumihimo bracelets and I’m learning how to do both wet and needle felting.
+I like to try different crafts too.
+I braid bracelets, do both wet and needle felting, and a bit of glass fusing as well.
 Life is very varied and never dull.

-If you’d like to help me to make more resources & pay the website fees, please consider https://www.buymeacoffee.com/ScienceWithLisa Thank you
+If you’d like to help me pay the website fees, please consider https://www.buymeacoffee.com/ScienceWithLisa Thank you